UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part7.md

 ---
 author: "Arcsly"
-title: "Dual GPU Passthrough Guided Part 7 - Install Windows and Passthrough everything"
+title: "Dual GPU Passthrough Guided Part 7: Installing Windows and Enabling Full Passthrough"
-description: "Creating a new vm on your virt-manager."
+description: "In this section, we will guide you through the process of creating a new VM using Virt-Manager, installing the Windows OS and enabling complete passthrough of hardware components."
 tags: ["QEMU/KVM", "GPU-Passthrough", "virt-manager"]
 date: 2023-05-13T06:30:00+0800
 thumbnail: /blog/linux/dual-gpu-passthrough/part7/Install_now.png
 ---

-## Great
+## Final Step: Setting Up Your Virtual Machine (VM)

-Great, you've reached this stage, and you're only one step away from completion, which is setting up the virtual machine (VM).
-Next, you just need to manually select your PCI devices and install your system.
+Congratulations on making it this far!
+You're now just one step away from completing the entire process.
+In the upcoming stage, we'll walk you through the essential task of manually selecting your PCI devices and successfully installing your system.

-Installing Windows on a VM differs slightly from the regular installation process.
-I'll guide you through the steps!
+It's important to note that the procedure for installing Windows on a VM differs slightly from the standard installation process.
+However, fear not—I'm here to guide you through each step.

-Please make sure to select the appropriate PCI devices and follow the installation instructions to set up your system successfully.
+Please ensure that you carefully select the correct PCI devices and diligently follow the provided installation instructions.
+This will ensure a smooth and successful setup of your virtual machine.
+Let's dive in and get your system up and running seamlessly!

 ## 1. virt-manger - Create new VM